peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 > **“For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”** [(Mt 6:14‑15)](http://www.esvbible.org/Matthew%206%3A14-15/)

 Forgiveness is at the core of Holy Communion.
+It is implied in question 18 in *Christian Questions with Their Answers*.

 AMEN.